Ida permanently retired from list of Atlantic hurricane names - NewsBreak

 Hurricane names are rotated every six years unless a storm is so deadly its name gets retired, like Ida.
 The WMO said 94 names have been retired from the Atlantic hurricane list since 1953.

 Since 1953, Atlantic tropical storms have been named from lists originated by the National Hurricane Center .
-They are now maintained and updated by an international committee, the WMO.Photos: Ida leaves damage from the Gulf to the Northeast
+They are now maintained and updated by an international committee, the WMO.Photos: Hurricane Ida damage

 The original name lists featured only women’s names.
 In 1979, men’s names were introduced and they now alternate with the women’s names.
 Six lists are used in rotation.
 Thus, the 2021 list will be used again in 2027.